Lujoffily/Let_me_teach/gist-template.md

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+`/^[A-Za-z0-9]+$/` is the regular expression and will be explained in this tutorial, this regular expression matches strings containing only alphanumeric characters.
+Each part of the regex will be broken down into parts and  dissect it and will give explations.

 ## Table of Contents